- External Grants

 - Cost Sensitive - Attention should be given to research and development projects that allow educators and instructional designers to use them without the cost and/or resource restrictions that commonly inhibit the adoption of ideas and practices.
 All projects should be released in the creative commons domain to encourage adaptation and re-sharing of ideas.

 - Iterative - Research and development initiatives should report findings and progress on an on-going basis to encourage critical dialogue from the community of researchers and practitioners.
 This includes but is not limited to refereed academic publications, professional publications, public forums, self-published whitepapers and blogs, and informal communities of practice.

-Collaborative groups who have received a Distance Learning Research and Development Grant 3 consecutive years and have not applied for external funding (private, foundation, state, or federal) are ineligible to apply for a 4th year.
+Collaborative groups who have received a grant through the ORSP for 3 consecutive years and have not applied for external funding (private, state, or federal) are ineligible to apply for a 4th year.

 Research assistants receive full-time, ¾-time, ½-time and ¼-time assistantships or work 20 hours, 15 hours, 10 hours or 5 hours per week, respectively.
 Assistants are only allowed to work on campus a maximum of 20 hours per week in assistantship positions (RA and/or TA).
 Faculty are encouraged to split their RA awards into ½-time or ¼-time RAs to increase the number of students engaged in the research project.

 The purpose of awarding reassignment time is to provide faculty with time for research above and beyond that available given a normal teaching load.
 Consequently, applicants cannot be paid overload salary while holding a Distance Learning Research and Development Grant award.

 Please note: A one-page progress report is required to be submitted by faculty at the end of the fall and spring semesters during the academic year in which funding is received through the Distance Learning Research and Development Grant Program.